 If your thread continues to fray with the appropriate size needle, try one size larger.
 For example, if you’re working on 14 mesh canvas, try a #18 instead of a #20.
 Just a wee bit larger, it will open up the hole a little more and allow your thread to glide through more easily.

 If they’re bent or discolored, throw them out.
-Needles are relatively inexpensive and there’s simply no good reason to use damaged tools.
+Tapestry needles are relatively inexpensive and there’s simply no good reason to use damaged tools.
 And here’s a little trick to help you determine whether or not one of those “pincushion needles” is a good choice for your project.
 Insert the tip of the needle into the canvas hole and let go.
 If the needle falls through, it’s too small.
 If you have to really tug at it to pull it through, it’s too big.
-The “just-right” needle will stop when the widest part of the eye hits the canvas and, when you pull it through, will open up the canvas threads ever so slightly.
+The “just-right” tapestry needle will stop when the widest part of the eye hits the canvas and, when you pull it through, will open up the canvas threads ever so slightly.

 As always, I want to hear from you!
 Please tell me what your biggest take-away from this post is in the comment box below.
 Have a question?
 Ask away!
 I read all of your comments and would be happy to help. 🙂